 Initiatives to set up energy cooperation between residents also fit within the concept of smart energy systems.
 The same goes for innovations that make the use of energy in the port more sustainable (such as for example the use of green hydrogen).

-Making investment-decisions for this type of innovations is difficult when there is little certainty in advance about the possibility of an innovation to be upscaled to a commercially appealing proposition.
+Making investment decisions for this type of innovation is difficult when there is little certainty in advance about the possibility of an innovation being upscaled to a commercially appealing proposition.

 The subsidy is meant for feasibility studies and the experimental development of innovations regarding energy systems.
 A combination of experimental development and feasibility studies is also an option.
 Moreover, the subsidy can support businesses in Rotterdam to further develop their innovation and business case towards a possible next investment round directed towards upscaling the innovation.

 About the program

 The scope of the program is broad.
 Innovations can be directed towards industry, the commercial sector, households, or related sectors such as transport.
 There is no preference for specific technological methods.
 A demonstration of a solution, system integration, or familiarizing possible users with new systems, are all examples of innovations that could be eligible for the program.